-On the training data, the 5-fold cross-validation (CV) was performed, where the data were randomly divided into five folds.
-During the training process, the model was trained on four folds and validated on the rest of the data.
+On the training data, the 5-fold cross-validation (CV) was performed, where the data was randomly divided into 5-folds.
+During the training process, the model was trained on 4 folds and validated on the rest of the data.
 After five identical operations, the average validation performance was employed to optimize the hyperparameters.
-By training on CV, we got five models, which were used to predict when testing, and the final results were the average prediction results.
+By training on CV, we got five models, that were used to predict when testing, and the final results were the average prediction results.

-Specifically, a five-layer GVP encoder module was used, which contains 128 hidden units.
-Adam optimizer was used with a weight decay of $10^{-5}$ , $\beta_1=0.9$ , $\beta_2=0.99$ and a learning rate of $4 \times 10^{-4}$ .
-Also, the binary cross-entropy loss was employed in the training process.
+Specifically, a 5-layer GVP encoder module was used, which contains 128 hidden units.
+Adam optimizer was used with a weight decay of 10^{-5} , $\beta_1 = 0.9$, $\beta_2 = 0.99$ and a learning rate of 4×10^{-4} .
+And the binary cross entropy loss was employed in the training process.
 To avoid overfitting, we set the dropout rate to 0.1.
 Meanwhile, an early-stopping rule was set as follows: the training will be terminated if the validation performance does not improve for 8 epochs consecutively.

-Prediction of nucleic-acid-binding proteins
+2.3.5 Prediction of nucleic-acid-binding proteins

 Here, the residue-level prediction was found useful for inferring the nucleic-acid-binding proteins.
-Referring to previous work [37], a score to identify nucleic-acid-binding proteins is computed as follows:
+Referring to previous work[37], a scores to identify nucleic-acid-binding proteins is computed as follows: